-PS-740 - Independent Study

-This is an opportunity for the creative person to take advantage of any special gifts, talents, or desires for development.
+PS-740 - Independent Study 4 semester hours credit This is an opportunity for the creative person to take advantage of any special gifts, talents, or desires for development.
 (This Course Must Be Requested and Topic Submitted by Student for Approval.)

-PS-770 - Philosophy of Religion
+PS-770 - Philosophy of Reliaion